thealphaversion/A-Practical-Guide-To-Python/README.md

 ### algorithms
 This directory contains implementations of different problem statements and alogrithms.

+### miscellaneous
+This directory contains a random set of implementations of different ideas and problem statements.

 ## To get started with learning
 1. Install Python3.
 You can find out how to do that [here](https://www.javatpoint.com/how-to-install-python).
 2. Clone this repository.
 3. That's it.
 Go through the files.
-Run them using `python filename.py` or `python3 filename.py`
+Run them using `python filename.py` or `python3 filename.py

-If you are stating with python, then I would recommend that you start with the **basics** directory and then move on to the **algorithms** directory.